MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ---

-# Using Face Check with Verified ID and unlocking high assurance verifications at scale (Preview)
+# Using Face Check with Verified ID and unlocking high assurance verifications at scale

-> [!IMPORTANT]
-> Face Check is currently in PREVIEW.
-> This information relates to a prerelease product that may be modified before it's released.

 Face Check is a privacy-respecting facial matching.
 It allows enterprises to perform high-assurance verifications securely, simply, and at scale.
 Face Check adds a critical layer of trust by performing facial matching between a user’s real-time selfie and a photo.
 The facial matching is powered by Azure AI services.
 By sharing only the match results and not any sensitive identity data, Face Check protects user privacy while allowing organizations to be sure the person claiming an identity is really them.